Language Translation

 Customize the guide for your agency or jurisdiction

-Anyone interested in obtaining a high-quality file to download and customize for their own organization should contact us.
+Anyone interested in obtaining a high-quality file to download and customize for their own organization should contact the interpreter office.
 The Commission on Race and Gender Fairness Fund from the Indiana Supreme Court made possible the development, production, and distribution of our state’s “I Speak” Language Identification Guide.

 Top FAQs